Erect-crested Penguin vs Western Rockhopper Penguin

 Which is bigger, Erect-crested Penguin or Western Rockhopper Penguin?

-The Erect-crested Penguin is larger, standing up to 70cm tall compared to the Western Rockhopper Penguin's 58cm.
+The Erect-crested Penguin is larger, standing up to 70 cm tall and weighing up to 6 kg.
+The Western Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Which is more endangered, Erect-crested Penguin or Western Rockhopper Penguin?